 The original instruments for the NTT comprised the ESO Multi-Mode Instrument (EMMI) and the infrared spectrometer IRSPEC, but their designers had not anticipated the spectacular first light images produced by the NTT.
 These images provided an excellent demonstration of what could be achieved by controlling the dome temperature and ventilation to optimise the local seeing, combined with a high quality site.
 It was quickly realised that the initial instruments would not be able to take full advantage of the superb atmospheric conditions, and so ESO rapidly developed a CCD camera that would be able to exploit these opportunities.

 SUSI was used to study a variety of astronomical objects, including taking a long exposure of Halley’s comet (eso9404), observing a cosmic mirage (eso9606), taking snapshots of the dust jets of Comet Hale-Bopp (eso9624), and performing long exposures of patches of the southern sky to produce the NTT SUSI Deep Field (eso9801).
 In combination with EMMI, SUSI was also used to image the supernova 1995K, which was one of the supernovae observations that led to the suggestion of the accelerating expansion of the Universe (eso9511).

 In February 1998, SUSI was replaced with its upgraded version.
 SUSI2 was identical in concept but with 4 times the field of view (5.5 x 5.5 arcmin).
+Among many other discoveries, SUSI2 was used to help uncover a super star cluster in the Milky Way (eso0510).
 After many successful years of operation, SUSI2 was decommissioned in 2008.